choria-io/website/docs/content/deployment/dns/index.md

 toc = true
 +++

 By default as per Puppet behaviour the Puppet Master, Puppet CA and NATS brokers are all found on the name _puppet_.
-If you are doing a single node NATS installation on the Puppet Master called _puppet_ you do not neeed to configure anything and continue to the next page.
+If you are doing a single node NATS installation on the Puppet Master called _puppet_ you do not neeed to configure anything and can continue to the next page.

 When not using _puppet_ you can configure these settings manually but we strongly suggest you use SRV records if at all possible.